MitchellBradley1/FinalProject/SRS.md

   * **Type of User:** Customer
   * **Description:** I have a comment on the product that I bought and would like to leave it on the website for people to see what I think about it, I expect to enter the comment on the wbesite and for the comment to be posted on the websitefor other people to see.

+  Darwin Peraza:

-  **US-Wishlist:**
+*  **US-Wishlist:**
- **Type:** Customer
+ *  **Type:** Customer
- **Description:** Customer logs in and sees a pair of shoes they would like.They look at their bank account and decide that this price isn't right for them.
+ *  **Description:** Customer logs in and sees a pair of shoes they would like.They look at their bank account and decide that this price isn't right for them.
 They then log in and then add that item to their wishlist.
 It is now stored in a list with other items he's waiting to buy and can see whenever he logs in.
 Additionally, he gets an email notification when it's on sale and waits until he can afford these shoes.

   **US-CreateAccount:**
- **Type:** Customer
+ *  **Type:** Customer
- **Description:** Customer sees an item they want to buy, then are prompted to create an account or continue as guest.
+ *  **Description:** Customer sees an item they want to buy, then are prompted to create an account or continue as guest.

-* **ID:** A unique identifier for the user story.
-This should be a number that is unique across the entire document (something like US-1, US-2, etc. but be sure to replace the word `ID` with the unique identifier).
-  * **Type of User:** The type of user that the user story is for.
-This should be a single word that describes the type of user.
-For example, a user story for a customer might be `Customer` and a user story for an administrator might be `Admin`.
-  * **Description:** A description of the user story that gives a narrative from that user's perspective.
-This can be any length, but it must paint the picture of what the user wants to do, how they intend to do it, why they want to, and what they expect to happen.

 ## Glossary

 In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
 Each group member must supply at least one term.
 Each term should be written in the following format: